googlefonts/variable-components-spec/variable-components-spec.md

 From a bird’s eye perspective, both proposals implement “doing components better”, but for different use cases.

-We see two ways of addressing this:
+We currently see two ways of addressing this:
 1. Attempt to bring the data structures for component transformations together, so they can be shared in the spec.
-2. Merge the two proposals completely, by adding “local designspaces” to COLRv2.
+2. Merge the two proposals completely, by adding “local designspaces” to COLRv1, and promote the idea that COLRv1 is about “better components” first, and about color second.

+COLRv1 effectively adds a new glyph type, one that overrides `glyf` and `CFF`/`CFF2` (but uses those as outline sources), whereas the Variable Components proposal builds on the composite/component structure of the `glyf` table (and is not compatible with `CFF`/`CFF2`).

-More discussion is needed:
+More research and discussion is needed:
 - https://github.com/BlackFoundryCom/variable-components-spec/issues/4
 - https://github.com/googlefonts/colr-gradients-spec/issues/88